huzaifahp1989/quranpro/replit.md

 ### Kids Learning
 1. Click "Kids Learning" button in the header to access the learning section
+2. Choose between two main tabs:
+   - **Quran Recitation**: Interactive audio learning
+   - **Qaidah & Arabic**: Alphabet and Tajweed rules

+#### Quran Recitation Tab
-2. Choose from tabs: Juz Amma, Surah Yasin, Surah Al-Mulk, or Surah Al-Waqiah
+1. Choose from sub-tabs: Juz Amma, Surah Yasin, Surah Al-Mulk, or Surah Al-Waqiah
-3. Select your preferred reciter (Sheikh Minshawi or Sheikh Hudhaify)
+2. Select your preferred reciter (Sheikh Minshawi or Sheikh Hudhaify)
-4. Use the "Jump to Verse" dropdown to quickly navigate to any verse in the current surah
+3. Use the "Jump to Verse" dropdown to quickly navigate to any verse in the current surah
-5. Each verse displays Arabic text with Urdu and English translations
+4. Each verse displays Arabic text with Urdu and English translations
-6. Audio controls (responsive on mobile):
+5. Audio controls (responsive on mobile):
    - **Play/Pause**: Start or pause recitation
    - **Stop**: Stop playback and reset to beginning
    - **Repeat**: Toggle repeat mode to practice the same verse
    - **Previous/Next**: Navigate between verses
    - **Volume**: Adjust audio volume with slider
-7. Audio automatically advances to the next verse unless repeat mode is on
+6. Audio automatically advances to the next verse unless repeat mode is on
-8. Mobile-optimized layout with stacked controls for easy use on phones and tablets
+7. Mobile-optimized layout with stacked controls for easy use on phones and tablets

+#### Qaidah & Arabic Tab
+1. **Arabic Alphabet (Alif Baa)**:
+   - Browse all 28 Arabic letters in a responsive grid
+   - Click any letter to see detailed information
+   - View four position forms (Isolated, Initial, Medial, Final)
+   - Click speaker icon to hear pronunciation
+   - Learn transliteration and pronunciation guide
+2. **Tajweed Rules**:
+   - Explore 8 major Tajweed categories
+   - Click any rule to expand and see details
+   - View key points for each rule
+   - Study authentic Quranic examples with:
+     - Arabic text (with audio pronunciation)
+     - Transliteration
+     - English translation
+     - Quranic reference
+   - Interactive expandable cards for easy learning

 ### Dark Mode
 - Click the sun/moon icon in the header to toggle between light and dark themes